Still from Everyday People

 The screening will be followed by a discussion and live audience Q+A with Everyday People Star and BIFF 2025 Lifetime Achievement Award Winner Stephen McKinley Henderson

-Stephen trained at Juilliard School for acting and later became a resident member of the Repertory Theatre of St. Louis from 1976 to 1981.
-He came to prominence as a character actor often performing the plays of August Wilson.
-He has received nominations for two Tony Awards, a Drama Desk Award, and two Screen Actors Guild Awards.
+Stephen was a part of Juilliard’s inaugural Group 1 Drama Division and later went on to become a resident member of the Repertory Theatre of St. Louis from 1976 to 1981.
+He came to prominence as a character actor, often performing the plays of August Wilson.
+He has received nominations for two Tony Awards and a Drama Desk Award.
+He also received a Virtuoso Award from the Santa Barbara International Film Festival for his performance in Fences.
 In 2021, Vulture named Henderson as one of "The 32 Greatest Character Actors Working Today".

 Thank you to HBO Films and Jim McKay for making this screening possible.